oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/model.md

 to keep in mind:

-- When working with a WKT Project that has no associated WDT file for storing the data, entering data into an editor will cause a new WDT file with the editor's current content to be created and associated with the project.
+- When working with a WKT Project that has no associated WDT file for storing the data, entering data into an editor will create a new WDT file with the editor's current content and associate it with the project.
 - Changes made in the editor are buffered in memory until the WKT Project is saved.
 - Adding, deleting, or modifying data in the variable or archive editors will _not_ change the model references.
 You will need to make sure that the model references are accurate and up to date.